blaenk/site/content/notes/distributed-systems.md

 ## Lost Updates

 A lost update can occur from two concurrent read-modify-write cycles, if the second write doesn't include the first modification.
+In this case, the second write _clobbered_ the first write.

+Imagine a counter value that is meant to be incremented by transactions.

 <div class="mermaid">
 sequenceDiagram